Tired of buying one resource at a time? We’ve got a membership for that!

 1. Botmoji might not be educational, but it is super fun for making things more personal.
 You’re able to make a little avatar for yourself and that avatar comes in countless different poses.
 You can add these into your Google Classroom slides to make it more personal for your students.
 There are many videos on youtube about how to create a bitmoji.
 They give better step-by-step instructions than I ever could, so check those out.
 Here’s a good one to check out.https://www.youtube.com/watch?v=Y3ZiClcIYJs

-3. Read and Write has quickly become one of my favorite Google Chrome extensions for students.
+3. Read and Write has quickly become one of my favorite Google Chrome computer extensions for virtual learning in my special education classroom.
 The extension provides many tools to help students with reading comprehension such as highlighters, a written dictionary, and a picture dictionary.
 Also, it can read the text from almost any site aloud to students.

 But, this Chrome extension does not just help students.
 It can also be helpful to teachers.
 You can use the extension to create vocabulary lists and worksheets for an online passage or article.